The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: PUPPET: A Taxonomy of Emotional Manipulation

 \paragraph{Part I: Identification.} The first stage asks: \textit{is this manipulation?} Building on Noggle's conception of manipulation as covert influence that bypasses reason and undermines autonomy \citep{noggle_ethics_2018}, we identify three major axes (adapted from \citet{susser_online_2018, susser_invisible_2019}):

 \begin{enumerate}[leftmargin=1.25em] \item \textbf{Hiddenness}: the degree to which influence is concealed.
-This includes distinctions between stated intent (help, inform, persuade) versus hidden intent (upsell, retain, steer to outcome). \item \textbf{Exploitation of vulnerabilities}: manipulation often leverages cognitive, emotional, or behavioral weaknesses to undermine autonomy.
+This includes distinctions between stated intent (help, inform, persuade) versus hidden intent (upsell, retain, steer to outcome).
+Critically, manipulation involves covert optimization for an undisclosed objective that the user has not consented to and has no reason to suspect \citep{susser_online_2018}, which contrasts with persuasion (openly advocating for a position that the recipient can evaluate on its merits). \item \textbf{Exploitation of vulnerabilities}: manipulation often leverages cognitive, emotional, or behavioral weaknesses to undermine autonomy.
 These include the manipulative modus (mechanisms that bypass reason), including (1) \textit{Emotional/pathos levers}, (2) \textit{Social norm levers} and (3) \textit{Attention/processing levers}. \item \textbf{Targeting \& personalization}: beyond generic susceptibility, manipulation becomes especially troubling when tailored to an individual.
 This may involve one-shot, session-level, or longitudinal adaptation to a user. \end{enumerate}

 \paragraph{Part II: Evaluation.} The second stage asks: \textit{is this manipulation wrong or right?} PUPPET integrates normative dimensions by asking whether influence is user-beneficial or arises from competing incentives: individual and societal goods are not synonymous---a model nudging a user away from a considered personal choice may be prosocial at the population level yet paternalistic at the individual level, and vice versa \citep{thaler_nudge_2009, susser_online_2018}.
-Additionally, morality is conditioned on \textbf{preconditions} that modulate severity: a user's vulnerability, the reversibility of the steered action, and power asymmetries, which can each transform an otherwise acceptable nudge into an ethically impermissible act.
+Additionally, morality is conditioned on preconditions that modulate severity: a user's vulnerability, the reversibility of the steered action, and power asymmetries, which can each transform an otherwise acceptable nudge into an ethically impermissible act.

 Note that \textit{not all features} of this taxonomy must be held in order for an action to be classified as manipulation.
-Rather, our framework can be used to operationalize manipulation to understand the extend to which an action subverts user agency, and by which modes.
+Rather, our framework can be used to operationalize manipulation to understand the extent to which an action subverts user agency, and by which modes.